 Detailed descriptions of residential neighborhoods, including demographics, lifestyle data, and economic factors divided into 67 segments.

 Includes thousands of items that consumers want.
-The Market Potential Index (MPI) measures consumer behaviors by area compared to the US average.
+The Market Potential Index measures consumer behaviors by area compared with the US average.

 Business Locations and Business Summary data from Dun & Bradstreet.
-Provides sales, employee information, industry classification, and more.
+Provides sales, employee information, and industry classification.

 Statistics about major categories of personal and property crime.
 Includes information about assault, burglary, and more.